nhuang37/academic-kickstart/content/publication/spectral/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "NeurIPS 2022 GLFrontiers Workshop"
 publication_short: ""

 abstract: 'Graph Neural Networks (GNNs) are powerful deep learning methods for Non-Euclidean data.
-Most popular GNNs are message passing algorithms (MPNNs) that aggregate and combine signals in a local graph neighborhood.
-However, shallow MPNNs tend to miss global information or long-range signals, while deep MPNNs can suffer from issues like over-smoothing or over-squashing.
-To mitigate such issues, existing works typically borrow normalization techniques from training neural networks on Euclidean data, or modify the graph structures.
-But these approaches are usually not completely understood theoretically, and could increase the overall computational complexity.
-In this work, we draw inspirations from spectral graph embedding and propose two simple techniques: (1) a layer-wise normalization method PowerEmbed to inject global information in local MPNNs; (2) a graph decomposition procedure to exploit the advantages of global and local methods.
-We show PowerEmbed can provably express the top-k leading eigenvectors of the graph operator, which avoids over-smoothing and over-squashing, with provable guarantees for certain stochastic block models.
-We also provide sufficient conditions for the graph decomposition strategy to outperform pure global and local methods.
-We apply our techniques in a wide range of simulated and real graphs and demonstrate their superior performance, particularly for dense graphs.'
+Popular GNNs are message-passing algorithms (MPNNs) that aggregate and combine signals in a local graph neighborhood.
+However, shallow MPNNs tend to miss long-range signals and perform poorly on some heterophilous graphs, while deep MPNNs can suffer from issues like over-smoothing or over-squashing.
+To mitigate such issues, existing works typically borrow normalization techniques from training neural networks on Euclidean data or modify the graph structures.
+Yet these approaches are not well-understood theoretically and could increase the overall computational complexity.
+In this work, we draw inspirations from spectral graph embedding and propose PowerEmbed -- a simple layer-wise normalization technique to boost MPNNs.
+We show PowerEmbed can provably express the top-k leading eigenvectors of the graph operator, which prevents over-smoothing and is agnostic to the graph topology; meanwhile, it produces a list of representations ranging from local features to global signals, which avoids over-squashing.
+We apply PowerEmbed in a wide range of simulated and real graphs and demonstrate its competitive performance, particularly for heterophilous graphs.'

 # Summary.
 An optional shortened abstract.
 summary: We propose spectral-inspired GNNs that exploit the advantages from both global and local methods.